newtfire/command-line-workshop/README.md

     * Open your Terminal app (Launchpad: look for Terminal):
     * Type in: `git --version`
     * Follow the instructions to install git
-* Explore home directory
-* Explore sample directories & text files
-* Presenters show what it looks like to work in a shared environment (add, commit, & push)
-* Attendees clone/pull GitHub repo?

-### Notes:
-* Open your shell. :-)
-* Right-click on a directory and open your shell (Git Bash for Windows or Terminal for the Posix (Mac/Linux) machines).
-* [Download our GitHub as a zipped directory](https://github.com/newtfire/command-line-workshop/archive/refs/tags/1.0.zip) and unzip it and save it somewhere useful: Downloads or Desktop.
-*  Navigate there in your shell.
-(Or right-click in your GUI file manager and open your shell.

 #### Basic Command Line Navigation
 * `pwd` from where you are